Labour vs Sinn Féin: what's the difference?

 The modern Sinn Féin party came into existence in 1970 and was originally mostly active in Northern Ireland.
 The party was closely linked with the Provisional IRA and believed in uniting Northern Ireland and the Republic through a mix of violence and political activism.
 In the 1990s, Sinn Féin ended its support for violence and joined the new Northern Irish Executive (Government) set up under the Good Friday Agreement of 1998.

 Since then, Sinn Féin has become the second-largest party in Northern Ireland and has grown in popularity in the Republic.
 They have yet to form part of a coalition government in the Republic but was part of the government of Northern Ireland, the Northern Irish Executive, between 2007 and 2016.
-The Northen Irish Executive was a form of power-sharing government which was formed between mainly the DUP and Sinn Féin, it collapsed in 2017 and has not reformed since.
+The Northern Irish Executive was a form of power-sharing government which was formed between mainly the DUP and Sinn Féin.
+It collapsed in 2017 and was reformed in January 2020.

 What is the difference between Labour and Sinn Féin?